RicRicci22/Yolov3_person_detection/README.md

 - (3) Unfreeze backbone and neck and train on the complete network for 5 epochs with learning rate 0.0005
 - (4) Freeze again neck and backbone and fine tune head for 2 epochs with learning rate 0.0005

-For tomorrow:
+Tasks completed (05/09/2021):
-- [ ] create another custom dataset, with also negative examples
+- [X] create another custom dataset, with also negative examples
+- [X] created automatic finetuning method

+Tomorrow:
 - [ ] add augmentation strategy of cropping (to use different scales without changing the input resolution)
-- [ ] write the section about python and pytorch + convolution
+- [ ] write the section about python and pytorch
+- [ ] check data augmentation strategy
+- [ ] write activation functions